nickscavuzzo33/GPT-Ocean-Python/README.md

 11:50am
 12pm

-# Description
+# Objective
-Provided in this repository are all the packages you will need to clone, install, and start predicting.
-Where they must make all predictions in the 8h prior to judging, and accuracy = % correct predictions).
-You will start with pdr-predictoor bot, then bring in your own AI/ML approaches to predict the time slots.
+The purpose of this challenge is to predict the price of ETH in the 13 provided time intervals mentioned above.
+Inside this repository are all the packages you will need to install, and start predicting.
+A data source is provided as a suggestion.

 # Getting Started

-You will clone and use the pdr-predictoor bot

 # Evaluation Criteria